sharat87/sharats.me/content/posts/2020-03-01-the-magic-of-autohotkey.md

 GroupAdd, CloseOnCW, ahk_class FM ahk_exe 7zFM.exe
 ```

-This should be fairly self explanatory.
+This should be fairly self-explanatory.
 We add certain windows (as identified by `WinTitle` style
 filters) and add them to the two groups, using the `GroupAdd` command.

 There's one special case here.
 The stock Windows Calculator app.
 This one clears the display on